Sex brings two people together in the deepest, most profound intimacy possible.

 All these suggest that you have to prime the pump of passion by keeping full-fledged romance alive at the centre of your relationship.
 You can do this through date nights, candlelight dinners, and generous amounts of heart-to-heart conversation.
 This is a truth that our X-rated society rarely recognises and hardly ever acknowledges: the flames of truly enjoyable and meaningful sex derive their heat not from wanton sensuality but from the gentle, human touch of tender romantic love that is played out in your daily interactions.

 Love your spouse as you love yourself – this is the real secret behind romantic love between the sexes and the physical bond in which it finds consummation.
-Charles Williams, friend of C. S. Lewis and a member of the legendary Inklings, called it the mystery of “in-othering” or “co-inherence“.
+Charles Williams, a friend of C. S. Lewis and a member of the legendary Inklings, called it the mystery of “in-othering” or “co-inherence“.
 It’s the marvel of me in you and you in me.
 Williams’s term encapsulates perfectly how a love affair grows into a genuine marriage, and a genuine marriage is transformed into a way of the soul.
 Two bodies melding into one, two souls locked in a tight embrace.

 Couples who build their relationship upon a foundation of true physical and emotional intimacy possess one of the most important predictors of marital success and longevity.
 These couples know what marital sex is for and what it means.